 If our mind desires to accomplish a particular sin several times, then it is an intrigue of the nafs.
 And if in the mind different evil advice pop up that is considered to be the stratagem of satan.
 Because the desire of nafs is self-satisfaction and satan’s goal is to always indulge us in sins.

 Those who have aims of life, they lead a promising and prosperous life.
 They don’t have much suspicion and hesitation in life.
 On the other hand, people who have thousands of questions and possess doubts and suspicions, lead an aimless life and they don’t have an intention to do anything fruitful.

 When the Sahabas (RA) would hear Rasulullah (SM) saying something, they would rush to apply it.
 They would never ask questions such as: What? and Why?
 They thought and believed it is unnecessary to ask such questions.
 Indeed, the fear of Allah Taala, the desire of Jannah and deep love and obedience towards Rasulullah (SM) made it possible for the Sahabas (RA) to build up an eventful and active life.

 Ulama and Sufi

-Comparing Ulama with Sufi, Hazrat Thanvi (R) gave more importance to the former, in respect of the society.
-Because, Ulama are the frontiers for the society.
+Comparing Ulama with Sufi, Shaikh Thanvi (R) gave more importance to the former, in respect of the society.
+Because Ulama are the frontiers for the whole society.
 For this reason, he liked the participation of Ulama in daily activities rather than being isolated from society.
 He would think that Ulama should lead their life for spreading knowledge, counsel people giving proper advice and serve the society through writings.
-This comment of Thanvi (R) was indeed an opinion in terms of duty and responsibility towards the society.
-Certainly he possessed a great respect towards the Sufis and Sufism (and that was also limited strictly to the Shariah).
+This comment of Thanvi (R) was indeed an opinion in terms of duty and responsibility towards society.
+Certainly, he possessed great respect towards the Sufis and Sufism (and that was also limited strictly to the Shariah).